SEG-UNIBE/BF-CBOM/README.md

 At minimum set `GITHUB_TOKEN` inside `docker/env/coordinator.env`.
 In case you do not have one already, see [how to create a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

-From here on, there are two options on how to continue with the setup as described below.
+From this point, you can continue with the setup using one of the two options described below.
+Either way, the build takes about 5–15 minutes for the first time (depending on hardware and internet speed) and requires roughly 20 GB of disk space for the images.

 ### Option 1 – Disposable Builder Container